davidecesarano/Embryo-Routing/README.md

 In this example URI is, for example, /api/user/1.

 ### Add middleware to route
 You can also attach a PSR-15 middleware to any route or route group.
+The `middleware()` method accepts a string, an array or an instance of `Psr\Http\Server\MiddlewareInterface`.

 #### Route middleware
 You can use the `middleware()` method to assign one or more middleware at the route: